zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 ### Passive features/fixes
 * Non-objects (eg hats, rings, clothing) can now be used as machine input.
 * Item queries `ObjectColor` and machine rules' `CopyColor` now works to dye shirts.
-* For C# mods: The item query in machine rules now have the input item in the CustomFields object, namely Input field

 ----